 Each Wednesday, The Wrap presents a compilation of recent noteworthy commercial real estate stories from a variety of publications.
-Below are four stories that caught our eyes in recent days.
+Below are links to five stories that caught our eyes in recent days.

 • Shaping the Future through the Built Environment by Patrick J. Kiger of Urban Land Magazine.

 “Panelists at the opening session of the 2014 ULI Fall Meeting in New York City predicted that society, the economy, and cities are on the cusp of a dramatic, fundamental shift—one with even more game-changing potential than the tumultuous, often painful reordering that has been seen over the past couple of decades.
 But the new wave of change—which urban built space could play a major role in facilitating—has the potential to reverse troubling current trends, from climate change and economic inequality to the personal isolation caused by overuse of electronic gadgetry.”

 • As Good As It Gets?
 Office Market Moving Into Sweet Spot In Recovery by Randyl Drummer of CoStar Group.

 “About 57 million square feet of net office space was absorbed from the beginning of the year through the third quarter, a full one-third increase from 43 million square feet of office space absorption a year ago, said [Walter] Page, who noted that the country is on target for a very strong 74 million - 80 million square feet of net absorption for 2014 as both CBD and suburban office markets are experiencing strong leasing activity.”

 • Cap Rates Hit Record Lows in 3Q by Les Shaver of Multifamily Executive.